 - A root canal may be needed if sensitive teeth are causing server pain and other treatments don’t help.
 The pulp of your teeth is removed, removing the nerves and blood vessels causing sensitivity.

 Sensitive teeth can be painful, but there are treatments available.
-Call or contact Dr. Buckingham today if you suffer from sensitive teeth.
+Call or contact us today if you suffer from sensitive teeth.